josetorraca/safesb3/docs/guide/callbacks.rst

 .. note::

-	We recommend taking a look at the source code of :ref:`EvalCallback` and :ref:`StopTrainingOnRewardThreshold <StopTrainingCallback>` to have a better overview of what can be achieved with this kind of callbacks.
+	We recommend to take a look at the source code of :ref:`EvalCallback` and :ref:`StopTrainingOnRewardThreshold <StopTrainingCallback>` to have a better overview of what can be achieved with this kind of callbacks.

 .. code-block:: python